itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

 Step 7: Stop/delete the camera
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 At the end you should stop the camera device.
-And if you don't need it anymore you can delete it.
+And if you don't need it anymore you can delete the instance of the camera plug-in.

 .. code-block:: python
     :linenos: